 Abstract

 Socio-spatial inequality and school inequality are strongly related.
 Where people live affects the opportunities individuals have in life, such as the opportunity to send your children to a good school.
 The level of urbanization is related to the number of options people have to choose good schools, so it is likely that more urbanized areas have more options for good schools.
 However, the families that are able to choose good schools are likely the families with high income or education levels.
 Data for this study comes from two waves of the Taiwan Youth Project (N=2,893), which consists of two cohorts of students from 162 classrooms in 40 junior high schools in northern Taiwan.
-The results show that, in general, students from the most urbanized areas, richer parents, and higher educated parents, are more likely to go to wealthier schools.
-However, the strongest effects are for wealthy and higher educated parents in the most urbanized areas.
+When school quality is proxied by socioeconomic status (SES), the results show that, in general, students from the most urbanized areas, richer parents, and higher educated parents, are more likely to go to higher SES schools.
+However, the strongest effects are for higher income and higher educated parents in the most urbanized areas.
 This suggests that in the most urbanized areas, families have the most choice of schools, and richer and more educated families are better able to circumvent school catchment areas, either because they can afford an address in a better catchment area or because they understand the importance of school choice.

 Keywords